Dr. Woit's HomePage

 • work on lab questions for that week (under: /usr/courses/cps393/dwoit/labs/)

-• do your lab check-in (a D2L quiz which must be completed DURING your scheduled lab time, from within your scheduled lab room.)
+• do your lab check-in (which must be completed DURING your scheduled lab time, from within your scheduled lab room.)
+Instructions are in /usr/courses/cps393/dwoit/labs/LAB_CHECK_INS

 • Submissions must be completed by MONDAY AT NOON the week following the lab.